As a creative producer I strive to conceive and develop provocative and inspirational stories

 Additional Broadway credits include Magic/Bird, Bronx Bombers, Glengarry Glen Ross, and Who’s Afraid of Virginia Woolf? which earned the 2013 Tony Award for Best Revival of a Play.
 She is represented in Annie and Lucky Guy.
 Fran serves as Executive Producer of the feature film Lombardi, based on the Broadway play and produced by Legendary Pictures, and the feature film Louis Vs. Schmeling.

-An Arts Advocate, she has served on funding panels in the fine and performing arts such as New York Foundation for the Arts and has taught master classes at Columbia University, NYU Tisch School of the Arts, and Universities across the country as well as Commercial Theater Institute, The Field and HB Studio.
+An Arts Advocate, she has served on funding panels in the fine and performing arts such as New York Foundation for the Arts and has taught master classes at Columbia University, NYU Tisch School of the Arts, and Universities across the country as well as Commercial Theater Institute and HB Studio where she serves on the Artistic Council.
 Fran is currently a member of the Broadway League and a Tony Voter.
 She has co-authored the book A Life In Dance: a practical guide for a dancer’s career now available on Amazon.